 The main street has scores of independent shops, with food, knitwear and crafts on offer, and you can easily spend a few hours browsing.

-We’ve got plenty of places to stay in Edinburgh, whether you are there for a short break or a longer holiday.
+We’ve got plenty of hotels in Edinburgh, whether you are there for a short break or a longer holiday.

 If you want to spend more time in Stirling and the surrounding areas – try these hotels in Stirling and Dunblane.